Mtanaka77/Water_and_Ice_Molecular_Dynamics_Simulation_by_TIP5P_Code/README.md

 ### Note: P3Mtip5 Simulation Code is Self-Diffusive and Must be Corrected ###

-The TIP5P simulation code is said to be accurate, but is noted that self-diffusion of the p3mTIP5P simulation code is quite high, namely, as much as 60 percents of the kinetic energy.
+The TIP5P simulation code is said to be accurate, but is noted that self-diffusion of the p3mTIP5P simulation code is so high, namely, as much as 60 percents of the basic kinetic energy.
 One must subtract the kinetic energy.
 First, the exc= 0 run by initial five periods (not used) and five periods of time are made.
-Then in the second, the subtraction is done for any exc> 0 runs in t> t_initial, typically that is t_initial= 50000 in 10 fs, and to be continued on.
+Then in the second, the subtraction is done for any exc> 0 run in t> t_initial, typically that is t_initial= 50000 in 10 fs, and to be continued on.
+The real kinetic energy is the kinetic energy minus the self-diffusion.

 Methane hydrate is simulated by switching to if_xyz1=.true. of the TIP5P code, like with the SPC/E code (Ref.
 3).
 We need the initial coordinate file mh3.exyz and quaternions mh3.q.